Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 Conformal Prediction

-Distribution-free uncertainty quantification with finite-sample coverage guarantees, providing calibrated confidence estimates that have reduced diagnostic errors from 2% to 0.1% in pathology applications.
+Distribution-free uncertainty quantification with finite-sample coverage guarantees, providing calibrated confidence estimates for high-stakes clinical decision support.

 🔗